 - 1. This Ordinance is made in pursuance of clause 4.9 of Article 4 of the Charter. - 2.
 There shall be a Sports Union of the University. - 3.
-The Sports Union shall be the sole Student body responsible for Student sport within the University and shall provide a diverse range of sporting experiences for Students, Staff and the community, ranging from casual participation to excellence. - 4.
-Membership of the Sports Union shall be granted to sports clubs which have met the criteria prescribed by regulation and received the approval of Council. - 5.
-Each member of a constituent club shall be required to be a personal member of the Sports Union. - 6.
-The Sports Union shall elect and maintain an Executive Committee which shall act on behalf of the Sports Union in the furtherance of its objects and in representing its views to the authorities of the University. - 7.
-Regulations shall be prepared by the Executive Committee of the Sports Union for the furtherance of its objects, which shall be of effect and binding on all constituent sports clubs immediately upon receiving the approval of the Court.
-The Regulations shall provide for the constitution, the manner of election, the powers and the functions of the Executive Committee and the appointment of all necessary sub-committees. - 8.
-The Officers and Staff of the Sports Union shall work under the overall supervision of the Director of Sport and Exercise.
+The Sports Union shall be the sole Student body responsible for Student sport at the Edinburgh Campus and shall provide a diverse range of sporting experiences for Students, Staff and the community, ranging from casual participation to excellence. - 4.
+The Sports Union shall collaborate with the Student Union, the Student Council, the Student Association and Registry and Academic Support (RAS) to provide appropriate local sporting experiences on the other campuses. - 5.
+The Court may, from time to time, approve further constitutional documentation at other campuses of the University or at campuses of members of the Heriot-Watt Group. - 6.
+The objects of the Sports Union shall be set out in the Sports Union Constitution (the Constitution). - 7.
+The role and membership of the Sports Union shall be set out in the Constitution. - 8.
+The Sports Union shall elect and maintain an Executive Committee which shall act on behalf of the Sports Union in the furtherance of its objects and in representing its views to the authorities of the University.
+The Constitution shall provide for the constitution, the manner of election, the powers and the functions of the Executive Committee and the appointment of all necessary sub-committees. - 9.
+Membership of the Sports Union shall be granted to sports clubs which have met the criteria prescribed in the Constitution (The Constituted Clubs). - 10.
+The Sports Union Constitution shall be reviewed on a regular basis and any amendments will require the approval of the Court. - 11.
+The Officers and Staff of the Sports Union shall work under the overall supervision of the Oriam Executive Director, the Oriam Head of Delivery, and the Sports Union Supervisor; Oriam being Scotland's Sports Performance Centre based on the Edinburgh Campus.

-Ordinance E5 Effective Date 1 September 2015 (replacing 'old' Ordinance 29) Approved by: Emergency Committee of Court (on behalf of the Court) 26 August 2015 Consultation via: Ordinances and Regulations Committee Senate Business Committee (on behalf of the Senate) 31 July 2015 25 August 2015
+Ordinance E5 Effective Date 1 September 2015 (replacing 'old' Ordinance 29) Amended 26 June 2023 Approved by: Emergency Committee of Court (on behalf of the Court) Amended by the Court 26 August 2015 26 June 2023 Consultation via: Ordinances and Regulations Committee Senate Business Committee (on behalf of the Senate) 2015 and in the course of 2022/23